andland/logisticPCA/README.md

 # Logistic PCA

 `logisticPCA` is an R package for dimensionality reduction of binary data.
-Please note that it is still in the very early stages of development and the conventions will change in the near future.
+Please note that it is still in the very early stages of development and the conventions will possibly change in the future.

 ## Installation